pnp/powershell/documentation/Set-PnPTeamsTag.md

   * Microsoft Graph API: TeamworkTag.ReadWrite, Group.Read.All

-Sets the Microsoft Teams Tag in a Team.
+Sets the Microsoft Teams tag in a Team.

 ## SYNTAX